redskycyber/Cloud-Security/AWS-Resources.md

-For those of you interested in learning AWS Security and Penetration Testing, check out these resources:
+For those of you interested in learning AWS Security and Penetration Testing, here is my best list of shared and compiled resources:

 # Training
 [Training] [FREE] AWS Training site \